-For many professional athletes, the glory of winning and the agony of defeat aren’t limited to the field.
-The initial thrill of a multimillion-dollar salary can quickly turn into financial ruin if athletes are unprepared and inexperienced about managing their money.
+For many college and professional athletes, the glory of winning and the agony of defeat aren’t limited to the field.
+The initial thrill of a brand deal or multimillion-dollar salary can quickly turn into financial ruin if athletes are unprepared and inexperienced about managing their money.

-Though sports contracts can be highly lucrative, many pro athletes have shockingly brief careers.
-A 2013 study by Sports Interaction found that in most major sports, the average career length is less than six years.
-That heightens the need for specialized wealth planning that will take an athlete from initial contract-signing through a potentially lengthy retirement.
+According to research by the RBC Sports Professionals group, the average career length for a professional athlete is generally between five and seven years.
+That heightens the need for specialized wealth planning that will take an athlete from their first million dollars through a potentially lengthy retirement.

 Sudden riches and fame

-It can be overwhelming to be on the receiving end of a financial windfall, said Liberman.
-Signing that first contract may be intoxicating but all too often, many athletes don’t realize the importance of seeking professional guidance to help manage their finances.
+It can be overwhelming to be on the receiving end of a financial windfall, O'Leary says.
+Signing an NIL brand deal or that first professional contract may be intoxicating, but all too often, many athletes don’t realize the importance of seeking professional guidance to help manage their finances.

-Part of the problem is that there’s no time to adjust to the dramatic change in income.
-“It’s not isolated to pro athletes,” Liberman noted.
+Part of the problem is there’s no time to adjust to the dramatic change in income.
+“It’s not isolated to pro athletes,” O'Leary notes.
 “We tend to find it in situations where people come into wealth suddenly, whether they won the lottery or had a liquidity event from the sale of a business.”

 Recipients of sudden wealth don’t have years of money-management experience on their side.
-“If people grow wealth slowly over time, by the time they are ready for distributions, they’ve developed some of the skills to manage it,” he added.
+“If people grow wealth slowly over time, by the time they are ready for distributions, they’ve developed some of the skills to manage it,” she adds.

 Spending big without a spending plan